-The Bureau routinely conducts program monitoring to ensure that Medicaid payments being made for services are for eligible recipients, that the services provided are medically necessary and appropriate, and that they are provided by the appropriate provider.
-Participating hospices are responsible for ensuring that requirements such as record documentation for services rendered are met in order to receive payment.
-Hospices agree to give access to records and facilities to the Bureau, its authorized representatives, representatives of DHH's or the State Attorney General Medicaid Fraud Control Unit, and authorized federal personnel upon reasonable request.
+The Louisiana Department of Health (LDH), Bureau of Health Services Financing (BHSF), which administers the Medicaid Program, routinely conducts program monitoring to ensure that Medicaid payments being made for services are for eligible recipients, that the services provided are medically necessary and appropriate, and that they are provided by the appropriate provider.
+Participating hospices are responsible for ensuring that requirements, such as record documentation for services rendered, are met in order to receive payment.
+Hospices agree to give access to records and facilities to BHSF, its authorized representatives, representatives of LDH or the State Attorney General's Medicaid Fraud Control Unit, and authorized federal personnel upon reasonable request.

-Data on hospices, certifications, and claims may be analyzed for the appropriateness or necessity of review.
+Data on hospices, certifications and claims may be analyzed for the appropriateness or necessity of review.
 Providers and recipients, including new hospice certifications, are identified for review either from systems generated reporting using various sampling methodologies or by referrals and complaints.
 Computerized exception reports may be used to look at utilization patterns for providers and recipients.
 Appropriateness of review may also be indicated for claims which involve vague or unreliable diagnoses, and/or of individual hospice providers that have a high percentage of recipients enrolled with diagnoses that do not normally represent a terminal illness.
-Data regarding average length of stay and use of the Continuous Home Care and the General Inpatient Care category of care may also be helpful in identifying providers and claims that may be appropriate for review.
+Data regarding average length of stay and use of the continuous home care and the general inpatient care category of care may also be helpful in identifying providers and claims that may be appropriate for review.